 New Hope Recovery House helps patients overcome opioid addiction by providing them with medical assistance and support designed to minimize withdrawal symptoms and help them learn to live without the drug.

-During the first phase of treatment, many patients will participate in a medically assisted detoxification program.
-The patient will receive medications that reduce cravings and limit withdrawal symptoms, as well as continuous access to staff support until withdrawal has ended.
+The patient may receive medications that reduce cravings and limit withdrawal symptoms, as well as continuous access to staff support until withdrawal has ended.
 Patients who choose to undergo opioid addiction treatment at New Hope Recovery House will also have access to:

 We accept the majority of health insurance plans.
 Please call our office if you do not see yours listed or have any other questions.